DHTMLX/gantt-docs/data/api/gantt_project_start_config.md

 @descr:

+{{pronote This functionality is available in the PRO edition only.}}

-The value of this config can be used as a default start date of new tasks, when auto scheduling is enabled.
+The value of this config can be used as the default start date of new tasks, when auto scheduling is enabled.

 @related: